Exhaustive Switch Expressions in Typescript

 We eventually realized we could reduce some boilerplate by using IIFEs:

-ed the result of the switch statement directly.
-Unfortunately this breaks down when there's only a single Interaction
+Close readers might realize that if we were rendering a list of sources inside a map, we could have just returned the result of the switch statement directly.
+Unfortunately this breaks down when there's only a single ChatPromptSource you're trying to render inline, like above:

-won't work - you'd still need to wrap it in an IIFE.
-There are several other situations in where return
+In this example, return won't work - you'd still need to wrap it in an IIFE.
+There are several other situations in where return doesn't work well, though it does for the map case.

-and a lot of parentheses to have to type every time, and IIFEs aren't as common as switch statements so it's hard to get AI models to generate them by default.
+This is a little nicer (no need for break and let), but it's still a switch and a lot of parentheses to have to type every time, and IIFEs aren't as common as switch statements so it's hard to get AI models to generate them by default.

 In order to make this easier, we wrote a short utility which has since become one of the most used utils in our Turborepo monorepo.
-It's called exhaustiveSwitch
+It's called exhaustiveSwitch - it's a function which will automatically infer the type of a discriminated union and allow returning a different value in a type-safe way.

-, how it works, and the benefits we've seen from using it in our codebase.
+In this post we'll explore exhaustiveSwitch, how it works, and the benefits we've seen from using it in our codebase.

 The full code for exhaustiveSwitch is at the bottom of this post.
 A typescript playground with the full code is here.